parthiv-dev/decentralised-trading-platform/README.md

-# Decentralized Trading Platform
+# Decentralised Trading Platform

 ## Checklist (to be removed later)
 See TODO in each paragraph!

-**Have to implement AND explain each criteria in at least 1 paragraph**
+**Have to implement AND explain each criterion in at least 1 paragraph**

 ## Table of Contents
 TODO